logaretm/vee-validate/docs/content/tutorials/basics.md

 ## Building the Form

-First, start by adding the markup you would typically have for a sign up form, you can start by having a `form` wrapping a few `input` elements.
+First, start by adding the markup you would typically have for a sign-up form, you can start by having a `form` wrapping a few `input` elements.

 ```vue
 <template>